MathiasLiebold/photo-rename/README.md

-# photo_renaming
+# photo-rename
 # Description
 Rename photos based on their date taken.
-Just drop all pictures of your camera, phone and WhatsApp into one directory and all photoas are named and sorted accordingly with one click.
+Just drop all photos of your camera, phone and WhatsApp into one directory and all photos are named and sorted accordingly with one click.

 # Renaming strategy
 | Original name              | Date taken          | File created |  New file name              | Notes         |